otr4j/otrv4/otrv4.md

   participant should do the same.
 Old mac keys can be attached to this TLV when the session is expired.
 This TLV should have the 'IGNORE_UNREADABLE' flag set.

+> REMARK this is an unfortunate choice, because type `7` already exists.
+It would be easier to have 1 semantic for each type, and choose to use only type `7` because we require the semantics for a (possibly empty) question.
+(I understand reasons for both ways: it _is_ appealing to remove artifacts of previous versions of the protocol.)

 Type 2: SMP Message 1
   The value represents the initial message of the Socialist Millionaires' Protocol (SMP).
 Note that this represents TLV type 2 and 7 from OTRv3.